sharetribe/ftw-daily/docs/styling.md

 ```

 _marketplaceFonts.css_ are included to _marketplace.css_, so you don't need to import this file on
-new components (_marketplace.css_ is enough).
+new components (importing _marketplace.css_ is enough).

 ⚠️ NOTE: template app is following a pattern where the height of an element should be divisible by
 `6px` on mobile layout and `8px` on bigger layouts.
 This affects to line-heights of font styles too.

 ⚠️ NOTE: the `@apply` rule and custom property sets most likely won't get any more support from
 browser vendors as the spec is yet considered deprecated and alternative solutions are being
 discussed.
-However, template app will use these until good enough alternative is available.
+However, template app will use these until a good enough alternative is available.

 ### marketplaceIndex.css